Society of Saint Pius X: Canonical suppression of the SSPX and its aftermath

-Lefebvre announced that he intended to confer ordination on some of his students at the end of June 1976.
-On 12 June 1976, the Nuncio in Switzerland was given instructions to inform Lefebvre that, by special order of Pope Paul VI, he was forbidden to do so.
-On 25 June 1976, Archbishop Giovanni Benelli, the deputy Secretary of State, wrote directly to Lefebvre, confirming, by the Pope's special mandate, the prohibition to administer the holy orders, and warning him of the canonical penalties for Lefebvre himself and those whom he would ordain.
-Lefebvre ignored the warnings and went ahead with the ordinations on 29 June 1976.
+On 24 January 1975, Bishop Pierre Mamie, Charrière's successor as bishop of Fribourg, petitioned the Sacred Congregation for Religious in Rome to suppress SSPX's status as a pia unio, even before the end of its six-year experimental period.
+The reason given was the November 1974 declaration of Lefebvre.
+The congregation's prefect, Cardinal Arturo Tabera, replied on 25 April 1975, stating that Mamie had the authority to withdraw his predecessor's approval and that the congregation agreed SSPX should be suppressed immediately.
+In the same period, Lefebvre was summoned to the Vatican, meeting with the cardinals on 13 February and 3 March.

+On 6 May 1975, with the cardinals' approval, Bishop Mamie formally withdrew SSPX's pious union status.
+On the same day, a commission of cardinals that had interviewed Lefebvre in January issued a separate letter, approved by Pope Paul VI, detailing the conditions of the suppression.

+SSPX continued to operate in spite its canonical suppression.

+In the consistory of 24 May 1976, Pope Paul VI rebuked Archbishop Lefebvre by name, and appealed to him and his followers to change their minds.

-In that occasion's sermon, Lefebvre explicitly recognized that he might be struck with suspension, and the new priests with an irregularity that could theoretically prevent them from saying Mass.
-The next day, 1 July 1976, the Press Office of the Holy See declared that following canon 2373 of the then Code of Canon Law, Lefebvre was automatically suspended for one year from conferring ordination and that those whom he had ordained were automatically suspended from exercising the order received.
+On 1 July 1976, the Press Office of the Holy See declared that following canon 2373 of the then-Code of Canon Law, Lefebvre was automatically suspended for one year from conferring ordination and that those whom he had ordained were automatically suspended from exercising the order received.
 It was also announced that the Holy See was examining Lefebvre's disobedience to the Pope's orders.

 On 11 July 1976, Lefebvre signed a certificate of receipt of a letter from Cardinal Sebastiano Baggio, Prefect of the Congregation for Bishops, intimating that further penalties would be imposed per canon 2331 §1 of the then Code of Canon Law concerning obstinate disobedience to legitimate precepts or prohibitions of the Roman Pontiff.
 He was enjoined, within ten days of receipt of the letter, to take steps "to repair the scandal caused."
 In a letter of 17 July to Pope Paul VI, Lefebvre declared that he judged his action of 29 June to be legitimate.
-The Pope considered this response inadequate, and on his instructions, the Congregation for Bishops, on 22 July 1976, suspended Lefebvre for an indefinite time from all exercise of holy orders—he could not confer any of the Sacraments, save Reconciliation or Baptism in an emergency (suspension a divinis).
+The Pope considered this response inadequate, and on his instructions, the Congregation for Bishops, on 22 July 1976, suspended Lefebvre for an indefinite time from all exercise of holy orders: he could not confer any of the Sacraments, save Reconciliation or Baptism in an emergency (suspension a divinis).